6 Emergency AC Problems in San Antonio: Why Your AC Isn't Working and What to Do

 Is a broken AC an emergency in San Antonio?

 It can be.
 When temperatures exceed 100 degrees, a home without AC can reach dangerous indoor temperatures within hours.
 Young children, adults over 65, and people with chronic health conditions are most at risk.
-If you can't restore cooling quickly, go to a cooled public space and call for same-day or emergency HVAC service.
+If you can't restore cooling quickly, go to a cooled public space and call for 24 hour AC repair from a trusted HVAC company in San Antonio.

 Need HVAC Help?